MicrosoftDocs/ATADocs/ATPDocs/cas-isp-riskiest-lmp.md

     - Remove the local administrator permissions for the entity from the device specified in the recommendation.

     > [!NOTE]
-    > Wait 24 hours and then check that the recommendation no longer appears in the list.
+    > This assessment is updated every 24 hours, so wait 24 hours and then check that the recommendation no longer appears in the list.

-> [!NOTE]
-> This assessment is updated every 24 hours.

 ## See Also